mist64/ccgmsterm/README.md

 * based on 5.5 source by [Craig Smith](https://github.com/spathiwa) 01/1988.
 * 2017/2018/2019/2020/2021 mods by [alwyz](http://1200baud.wordpress.com) (as of 1/1/2021 I am no longer maintaining ccgms. thanks! - alwyz)
 * cleaned up and converted to ca65 by [Michael Steil](https://www.pagetable.com/), 2022
-	* this currently (revision 4fc5e02) builds the same PRG (regular & EasyFlash) as https://csdb.dk/release/?id=198392
+	* this currently (revision 21659a8) builds the same PRG (regular & EasyFlash) as https://csdb.dk/release/?id=198392
-	* XMODEM source has been cleaned up and commented
+	* serial driver and XMODEM sources have been cleaned up and commented
 	* PUNTER source has been replaced with original source, with patches applied
 * further improvements welcome!